Killian-Morin/CTF_Archive/asis_ctf_2024/README.md

 # Challenges Resolved
-We do not include any Welcome or Start Up challenges.
+We do not include any Welcome or Start Up challenges (1 in this CTF).
 | Challenge Name | Category |
 | -------------- | -------- |
 | Cosmopolitan | Forensics |